- Home

 - limited or reduced highly processed foods

-Following that ratio every day will help your body get all the nutrients and vitamins you need while maintaining a healthy and balanced diet.
+Following those recommendations every day will help your body get all the nutrients and vitamins you need while maintaining a healthy and balanced diet.

 Before deciding to take supplements, consult with your GP and ask for a blood test to help check if you’re deficient in any vitamins or minerals.
 If needed, your GP will be able to recommend the correct supplement and dosage to support your diet.

-In short, supplements can be of great help and are strongly recommended to specific groups of people like:
+In short, supplements can be of great help to specific groups of people, when recommended by their health practitioner.
+For example:

-- People during before and during pregnancy, as folate supplements reduce the risk of neural tube defects and iron reduces the risk of anaemia.
+- Women before and during pregnancy, as folate supplements reduce the risk of neural tube defects and iron reduces the risk of anaemia

 - People with disorders caused by a deficit of a vitamin or mineral, such as osteoporosis with vitamin D and calcium.